 kitten healthy, playful, and affectionate.

-this is your kitten’s first time away from the only
+remember that this is your kitten’s first time away

-home it has known, and it will probably be insecure
+from the only home it has known, and it will

-has been litter box trained for several weeks.
-It
+box trained for several weeks.
+It is still

-is still possible for a kitten to have an accident
+possible for a kitten to have an accident while

-It’s important to have at least one box on each
+important to have at least one box on each floor of

-floor of your house in which the kitten will be
+your house in which the kitten will be allowed.

 spank or punish the baby if it misses its litter

-box!
-Rather, pick it up, put it in its box, and
+you.
+Rather, pick it up, put it in its box,

-gently make digging motions with its front paws.
+make digging motions with its front paws.
+Young

-Young kittens sometimes forget where their boxes are
+kittens sometimes forget where their boxes are –

-– this is normal, and will pass quickly.
-Your
+this is normal, and will pass quickly.
+Your kitten

-kitten has been raised with open litter boxes.
-If
+has been raised with open litter boxes.
+If you

-you would like to use covered boxes, use two boxes
+would like to use covered boxes, use two boxes to

 one covered side by side and after your kitten is